hamood1337/CryptoFundingArb/README.md

 - Enter/exit strategy based on bollinger bands

 ## Credits
 Huge credits goes to [TheQuantStack](https://www.algos.org/) and [HangukQuant](https://hangukquant.com/) for invaluable information, tips, tricks, code snippets, and advice.
+Highly recommend their resources for anything looking to gain a better understanding of the quant world.

 ## Disclaimer